MarcBoule/ImpromptuModular/README.md

 1. Clocked will automatically stop when the pulses stop, but in order to detect this, it take a small amount of time.
 To stop the clock quickly, you can simply send a pulse to the RUN CV input, and if the clock is running, it will turn off.
 1. The external clock must be capable of sending clocks at a minimum of 2 pulses per quarter note (PPQN) and should not have any swing.
 1. Clocked does not perform any interval averaging and tries to sync to the incomming pulses as rapidly as possible.
 This may sometimes cause the BPM setting to fluctuate widely before reaching a perfect lock.
+1. Clocked can support and synchronize to fractional BPM values (ex.: 133.33 BPM), but will show the BPM rounded to the nearest integer in the BPM display.
 1. For low clock BPMs, synchronization may take some time if the external clock changes markedly from the last BPM it was synchronized to.
 Making gradual tempo changes is always recommended, and increasing the PPQN setting may also help.
 An other method consists in priming Clocked with is correct BPM first, to let it learn the new BPM, so that all further runs at that BPM will sync perfectly.
 1. When sending a clock from a DAW or other source external to Clocked in Rack, best results are obtained when sending this clock through an audio channel as opposed to midi clocks.